Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling

-\section{Related work}
+\section{Related Work}

-Motivated by the rare nature of safety-critical events in lab and field tests \cite{zhao2017accelerated, rushby2001bus}, there is a rich literature on rare event probability estimation \cite{ bucklew2013introduction, corso2020scalable, uesato2018rigorous, rubino2009rare} devoting to maximize the sampling efficiency, among which importance sampling \cite{rubinstein2016simulation, o2018scalable, rubinstein1997optimization, arief2020deep} and multi-level splitting \cite{glasserman1999multilevel, villen1994restart, cerou2007adaptive} stand as two powerhouses.
-However, few literature addresses the issue under the setting of Markov decision process (MDP).
-The methodology in \cite{uesato2018rigorous} proposes an adversarial evaluation which adjusts the environment setting at the beginning of each episode while ignoring the intermediate interactive steps.
-In contrast, APE is designed to leverage the sequential nature of these tasks and hence is more suitable for reinforcement learning (RL) settings.
-The closest method to APE is adaptive stochastic approximation (ASA) \cite{ahamed2006adaptive} for Markov chains.
+Motivated by the inherent difficulty of assessing rare, safety-critical events in lab or field tests, there has been a growing literature to maximize the sampling efficiency of rare event probability estimation.
+Two powerhouses are the importance sampling method \cite{zhao2016accelerated, zhao2017accelerated, arief2020deep} and the multi-level splitting method \cite{ cerou2007adaptive}.
+However, little literature focuses on MDP settings.
+Recent developments in \cite{uesato2018rigorous, ding2021multimodal} adjust the environment setting at the beginning of each episode while ignoring the intermediate interactive steps.
+However, our proposed APE method is designed to leverage the sequential nature of tasks and hence is more suitable in the RL settings.
+The APE is similar to the adaptive stochastic approximation (ASA) for Markov chains \cite{ahamed2006adaptive}.
 Nonetheless, ASA restricts to discrete state space and is not incorporated with the decision process, thus handicapping its applicability for sophisticated decision-making agents such as continuous-space RL.
-Our setting is similar to \cite{corso2020scalable} in that both utilize a dynamic programming paradigm.
+Our setting is similar to \cite{corso2020scalable} because both utilize a dynamic programming paradigm.
 However, \cite{corso2020scalable} relies on discretizing and decomposing the simulation scene to make it scalable.

-A natural extension of policy evaluation in the presence of rare events uses RL algorithms.
-REASA \cite{frank2008reinforcement} models rare events as the intrinsic uncertainty of the transition function independent of the agent's policy, and reduces variance in value estimation with importance sampling.
-OFFER \cite{ciosek2017offer} proposes to interleave the policy optimization with the environment variable optimization gradient step to achieve variance reduction in policy gradient estimation.
-With rare events defined as constraint violations, estimated rare event probability (constraint violation rate) serves as a criterion in constrained/safe RL related problems \cite{srinivasan2020learning, srinivasan2020learning2, achiam2017constrained, liu2020safe, chen2021context, xu2020task}.
+APE is within the regime of safe validation \cite{corso2020survey} and specifically focuses on finding the distribution of failure-causing disturbances and estimating the failure rate.
+Adversarial evaluation \cite{uesato2018rigorous, werpachowski2019detecting}, mainly motivated by attacks on RL agents, also aims to find failure cases but in a distribution-free manner.
+Instead of searching for worst-case scenarios as in adversarial attacks \cite{eykholt2018robust}, APE aims to directly find those rare but possible (failure) cases when the agent interacts with the original environment of interest.